MicrosoftDocs/quantum-api/api/qsharp/microsoft.quantum.intrinsic.exp.md

 ### theta : [Double](xref:microsoft.quantum.qsharp.valueliterals#double-literals)

 Angle about the given multi-qubit Pauli operator by which thetarget register is to be rotated.
-Expressed in radians.

 ### qubits : [Qubit](xref:microsoft.quantum.qsharp.valueliterals#qubit-literals)[]